Make Your Next Trip Extraordinary

 Karen Fedorko Sefer

-Karen has lived and worked in Istanbul for more than 20 years and has offices across Turkey.
+Karen has lived and worked in Istanbul for more than 20 years and has offices across the country.
 Her local connections—from museum directors to star restaurateurs to powerful hoteliers to the country’s culture ministry—enable her to gain all manner of special access.
 She can introduce you to shop owners who can show you their special wares not displayed to the public, and create one-of-a-kind experiences.
 When you’ve got limited time—and who doesn’t?—her intimate knowledge of the country helps you make the smartest use of it, and she is on the ground and on-call to answer questions and fulfill special requests.
 If you need a cruise shore excursion—say, to Ephesus—she’s the ticket; with her guides, you’ll steer clear of the cruise-ship crowds and see the hidden gems they don’t.
 If you would like to charter a gulet on the Turkish coast, she’s the expert.

-Expect WOW trips orchestrated by Karen to start at $750 per day for two travelers in most of Turkey and $1,200 per day for two on the Aegean Coast.
+Expect trips orchestrated by Karen to start at $750 per day for two travelers in most of Turkey and $1,200 per day for two on the Aegean Coast.

 Where to Stay and Eat